darktrovx/groups/README.md

 This script aims to replace and improve on my first iteration of a group handler.
 Still working on it but the base is there with working UI.
+To use the built in UI navigate to config/shared.lua and set `standaloneUI = false` to `standaloneUI = true`

 There is also an npwd app I've made ( also still a WIP ) https://github.com/darktrovx/npwd_groups

 This update has no backwards compatibility and any existing group scripts will not work with it.